erl-real/NeverEndever-Portal/README.md

 ----------ABSOLUTES FOR GROWTH
+Optimize:

+Compress images (WebP/AVIF).

+Minify CSS/JS.

+Use Cloudflare Images for resizing/optimization if you scale.
+Cloudflare Pages
+Best for: Your site’s frontend (HTML, CSS, JS, images).
+Any files in a /public or root folder (like /images, /css, /js) are served as static assets.
+These assets are cached globally on Cloudflare’s CDN.
+Limits: 20,000 files per deployment   25 MB max per file    Unlimited bandwidth
+                     /public
+                          /images/logo.png
+                          /css/main.css
+                          /js/app.js

 Keep repos modular (frontend vs backend) for clarity.
 Componentize everything: Nav, footer, dashboard → one file, imported everywhere.